‘Big Little Lies’: Fans Wonder If Reese Witherspoon’s Latest Instagram Post Reveals News Of Season 3

 “This group is an extraordinary group … If they all came to me and said we have the greatest take, listen to this, I’d be open to it because I love working with them.
 But who knows?
 It just doesn’t feel like it.
 But I’m certainly open.”

 Now, Witherspoon’s latest Instagram post has fans excited that maybe there will be a third season of Big Little Lies.
-Using the hashtag #bigthingscoming, many fans thought this could be a nod to Big Little Lies and indicating the upcoming news was regarding the potential of a third season.
+Using the hashtag #bigthingscoming, many fans thought this could be a nod to Big Little Lies and an indication that the upcoming news was regarding the potential of a third season.

 Of course, a potential third season of Big Little Lies is not the only thing that is coming up regarding Witherspoon’s production company.

 Alternatively, it could also have something to do with the TV adaptation of Where the Crawdads Sing.
 Based on the book of the same name by Delia Owens and picked for Witherspoon’s Book Club, the novel has recently been picked up by Fox 2000 for an adaptation.
-Hello Sunshine has been listed as producing this adaptation.
+Hello Sunshine has been listed as the producer of this adaptation.

 On top of those suggestions, the upcoming news Reese promised might also be for something entirely different and fans will just have to wait until a further announcement is made.